Explore everything you need to know to start your studies well, and make the most of what City St George's has to offer.

 Accessing Moodle

 To access Moodle, you will be prompted to enter your University email address.
-Please use the first half of your new University email address which is your name or username, followed by @city.ac.uk.
-For example, Jamie.Jones@city.ac.uk.
+Please use the first half of your new University email address which is your name or username, followed by @citystgeorges.ac.uk.
+For example, Jamie.Jones@citystgeorges.ac.uk.
 For further information, please refer to the Student Hub.

 Preparing for academic success